 The Board of Directors has also granted the Chief Executive Officer the following powers to be exercised in agreement with the Chairman: (i) collaborating with the Chairman in developing the Company's national and international communication and institutional relations strategies and activities; (ii) collaborating with the Chairman in defining and developing the Company's national and international strategies and institutional relations activities.
-The Chief Executive Officer ensures that the Company's organizational, administrative and accounting structure is adequate to the nature and dimensions of the Company, and reports at least quarterly to the Board of Directors and to the Board of Statutory Auditors on the Company's operating performance, on its anticipated development, on any significant transactions and on the exercise of delegated powers.
+The Chief Executive Officer ensures that the organisational, administrative and accounting structure is adequate to the nature and dimensions of the company.
+At least quarterly, certainly on the occasion of the approval of the financial-economic data, he reports to the Board and the Board of Statutory Auditors on the general course of business and its foreseeable development, as well as on the most significant transactions carried out by the company and its subsidiaries pursuant to art.
+2381 of the Italian Civil Code.
+In addition, at each board meeting the Chief Executive Officer provides information on the main events and activities of major importance.
+He also promptly provides updates and clarifications requested by the Directors and Auditors on specific transactions and business opportunities affecting the company.